This post may contain affiliate links. Please read our disclosure policy.

 popular substitutions & additions

-what to serve/pair with your Sweet Potato Bites
+What to serve with your Sweet Potato Bites

 This sweet potato side dish is perfect to serve as part of your Thanksgiving meal.
 Serve them alongside other favorites like: